Cole-Harp/cs480-python-project-2/README.md

 # Python API Exercise

-Steps for Phase 2:
+Steps for Phase 3:

-This version of the API adds two things: POST and PUT requests for adding items to the course list, and another GET method that allows the course ID to be provided.
+This version of the API adds two more things: a DELETE method, and authorization requirements for POST, PUT and DELETE.

 1. Run the new version of the API.
-2. In Postman, make a GET request that requests a specific course.
-For example:

-        GET /api/v1/course/cs480

-    Run this query using Postman and observe the result - you only get a single course, not a list of courses.

-3. Try creating a PUT request to add a new course to the database:
+2. Try creating a PUT request to add a new course to the database:

         PUT /api/v1/course/<id>

-    Give the course an ID of your choosing.

-    Your request should include a **body** in JSON format like this:

-        {
-            "name": "My Great Course",
-            "credits": 8
-        }

-    You need to provide a name for the course as well as a number of credits.
-The API will validate this information for you - try entering some invalid information.
+    Note that you can't actually get a new course into the database because you are "Unauthorized" (code 401).

+3. Now, try again, but this time go to the Auth tab in your request in Postman and set the token type to "JWT Bearer" and enter `thisisnotverysecure` as your bearer token.

+    > A **bearer token** is a token that gives permission to the *bearer* - that is, the person, program or service that knows it.
+If you know the bearer token, you are presumed to have all of the access that bearer token grants!

-4. Finally, try making a `POST` request to *change* an existing course in the database:
+4. Finally, try making a `DELETE` request to *remove* an existing course in the database:

-        POST /api/v1/course/<id>
+        DELETE /api/v1/course/<id>

-    Try providing *only* a course name or a number of credits.
+    Then, use a `GET` request to ensure that your course has been deleted.